-Update - 7-23-2021 - During FY2022 and FY2023 as part of our O&M we will bid a maintenance contract for our Virtual Smart Roadside Inspection Systems located at the I-64 Eastbound Weigh Station at mile marker 39 in Putnam County, the Virtual Smart Roadside Inspection System located at the I-77 Southbound Weigh Station at mile marker 169.5 in Wood County, the US Route 50 Inspection System located in Wood County and other virtual systems that may be added during FY2022 and FY2023.
+We are a Step 7 PRISM State.
+During FY2024, FY2025 and FY2026 we will bid for a maintenance contract for our Virtual Smart Roadside Inspection System located at the I-64, Eastbound Weigh Station (mile maker 39) in Putnam County, WV, the Smart Roadside Inspection System located at the I-77 Southbound Weigh Station (mile marker 169.5) in Wood County, any other virtual systems added previously and those that may be added during FY2024, FY2025 and FY2026.